On Tailscale, machines are distinguishable by a 100.x.y.z IP address, and by a machine name.

 laptop-a4og4947.
 Because of this, we’ve added the ability to edit the machine

-name for a device from the admin panel.
+name for a device from the admin console.

-Once you’ve made your update, you’ll see the new name across the admin panel and the Tailscale apps.
+Once you’ve made your update, you’ll see the new name across the admin console and the Tailscale apps.